This blog may contain affiliate links. Read our disclosure policy for more info.

 At the top of Sulphur Mountain, you get arguably the most spectacular view of Banff town and the surrounding Mountains.
 Seriously, it’s a 360-degree view that gets better every time I go!
 This is the most popular thing to do in Banff for a reason – regardless of the time of year!

 The easiest way to the top is to take the famous Banff Gondola.
-With it, you can give your legs a break and enjoy a 10-minute gondola ride up the side of a mountain.
+With it, you can give your legs a break and enjoy an 8-minute gondola ride up the side of a mountain.
 If you really want to stretch those legs, don’t worry, there’s a boardwalk at the top that leads to an old weather station and an even better view of the valley below.

 Aside from the boardwalk, you can enjoy a meal at the Sky Bistro, let the kids explore the Above Banff interpretive center, visit the Above Banff Theater (free with a gondola ticket), get a coffee at Castle Mountain Coffee, or shop at the gift shop.